Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

+\item \textbf{Clause Evaluation:} Transitions move right ($+1$).
+Thus, $H_i(Y_1) = H_{i-1}(Y_1) + 1 = H_{i-1}(Y_2) + 1 = H_i(Y_2)$.
+Regarding the tape content, every symbol $0$ is replaced by $\spacedelim$ independent of the internal state (e.g., \texttt{Check}, \texttt{Skip}, \texttt{Not}, thus $L_{i,j}(Y_1) = L_{i,j}(Y_2) = \text{`\_'}$.
+Finally, upon encountering the digit symbol `0'-`9', the machine deterministically transitions to the Fetch phase (\texttt{Inc.D}), unless the machine rejects.
+This consistency contradicts the minimality of $i$. \end{itemize}

+Since the trajectory $H_i(Y)$ is invariant and independent of the certificate content for a particular problem instance, no such minimal index $i$ can exist.
+Therefore, the execution graph satisfies the Grid-aligned Transition property. \end{proof} \end{lemma}

-\begin{lemma}[Time and Space Complexity per Certificate] Let $\Phi$ be a SAT formula of encoding length $n$.
-For a fixed certificate (truth assignment), the input-dependent SAT Turing Machine $\mathcal{M}_{\mathrm{SAT}}^{\mathrm{ID}}$ runs in time $O(n^{2})$ and uses $O(n)$ space. \end{lemma}
+\begin{lemma}[Time and Space Complexity of Certificate-Oblivious Input-Dependent Verifer] Let $\Phi$ be a CNF formula of encoding length $n$.
+For a fixed certificate (truth assignment), the input-dependent SAT Turing Machine $M_{\mathrm{SAT}}^{\mathrm{ID}}$ runs in time $\bigO(n^{2})$ and uses $\bigO(n)$ space. \end{lemma}

 \begin{proof} The complexity bounds follow from the structural properties of the machine execution for a fixed certificate.